yatesco/seafile-docs/deploy_pro/office_web_app.md

 # And for security reason, this token should expire after a set time period
 WOPI_ACCESS_TOKEN_EXPIRATION = 30 * 60 # seconds

-# Tuple of file format that you want to view through Office Web App
+# List of file formats that you want to view through Office Web App
 # You can change this value according to your preferences
-# And of course you should make sure your Office Web App support to preview
+# And of course you should make sure your Office Web App supports to preview
-# the specified extension file you add below
+# the files with the specified extensions
 OFFICE_WEB_APP_FILE_EXTENSION = ('ods', 'xls', 'xlsb', 'xlsm', 'xlsx','ppsx', 'ppt',
     'pptm', 'pptx', 'doc', 'docm', 'docx')

-# Enable edit file through Office Web App
+# Enable edit files through Office Web App
 ENABLE_OFFICE_WEB_APP_EDIT = True

-# types of files editing through Office Web App
+# types of files should be editable through Office Web App
 # Note, Office Web App 2016 is needed for editing docx
 OFFICE_WEB_APP_EDIT_FILE_EXTENSION = ('xlsx', 'pptx', 'docx')